cube-drone/rt0/players-guide/src/player/injuries.md

 ## Using Corruption Points to Heal Injuries

-* For 1 Corruption Point, a Minor Injury can vanish entirely.
+* For 2 Corruption Points, a Minor Injury can vanish entirely.
-* For 3 Corruption Points, a Major Injury can vanish entirely.
+* For 4 Corruption Points, a Major Injury can vanish entirely.
-* For 4 Corruption Points, a Critical Injury can vanish entirely.
+* For 6 Corruption Points, a Critical Injury can vanish entirely.

 ## Death
 Death is entirely optional!
 Players can, of course, always take more corruption to avoid this unfortunate result.